 They’re almost kinda like dried cranberries, but still juicy and with their natural tartness.
 Fresh is always best!

+Add roasted cranberries and squash to the farro.
+And mix in kale and goat cheese.
 Pour the dressing over the salad and toss to coat.

-A healthy salad that most definitely doesn’t make me feel like I’m eating healthy.
+This cranberry farro salad is a healthy salad that most definitely doesn’t make me feel like I’m eating healthy.
 Hoorah!
 Eat this with a big glass of green juice and you’re basically the healthiest person in the world.
 Though green juice is most certainly a bit more in your face healthy.

 I brought this salad to work for a week straight and felt completely satisfied and happy after eating lunch.
 I think all the flavors are super fabulous, but the curry dressing is the perfect touch!

 I don’t let curry into my life nearly enough and that needs to change.
 Anyone have any must-make recipes involving it?